elliehoward/Self-Guided-Exploration-Tutorial/README.md

-# SASS AND SCSS: An Introductory Tutorial into Syntactically Awesome Style Sheets and Sassy Cascading Style Sheets
+# SASS & SCSS: An Introductory Tutorial into Syntactically Awesome Style Sheets and Sassy Cascading Style Sheets

 List of Prerequisite skills/knowledge for the target audience